srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 };
 ```

-and use `ncount` (*= node count*) to remember how many nodes are actually stored inside this layer.
+and use `ncount` (node count) to remember how many nodes are actually stored inside this layer.

-Lastly, we stack several (for now only 3, input, hidden and output) into a `network`.
+Lastly, we stack several (for now only 3: input, hidden and output) into a `network`:

 ```c
 struct Network{